risckaust/risc-documentations/docs/source/2-companion-computers-setup.rst

 You can use either an SD card or eMMC. eMMC is recommended as it is much faster than SD card, 16GB or more is recommended.

-For our applications we often use minimal image (minimal, Bare OS) without GUI.
+For our applications we use minimal image (minimal, Bare OS) without GUI.
 Minimal image will have much smaller size and faster boot and less overhead in general.
 Extract the downloaded image from official odroid webpage and use ``Etcher`` to flash it to either SD or eMMC card.

 User account setup
 """""""""""